mvp5464/interviewPrep/nextjs.md

 7. Route Groups - "(folderName)"
    - To prevent the folder from being included in the route's URL path.
    - This allows you to organize your route segments and project files into logical groups without affecting the URL path structure.
-   - Even though routes inside (marketing) and (shop) share the same URL hierarchy, you can create a different layout for each group by adding a layout.js file inside their folders.
+   - Even though routes inside (marketing) and (shop) share the same URL hierarchy [IN BELOW EXAMPLE], you can create a different layout for each group by adding a layout.js file inside their folders.

 ```bash